 Many patients have polymyalgia rheumatica.

-Manifestations include headache, jaw claudication, temporal artery tenderness, and constitutional symptoms.
+Manifestations include visual loss, diplopia, headache, jaw claudication, temporal artery tenderness, and constitutional symptoms.

-Obtain CBC, ESR, and C-reactive protein and do temporal artery biopsy.
+Obtain CBC, ESR, and C-reactive protein and do temporal artery biopsy or ultrasound.

 Treatments include corticosteroids (started immediately), low-dose aspirin, and tocilizumab.